varsha-sherla/Deepfake-Detection/README.md

 A deep learning system that detects AI-generated (deepfake) faces with **99.94% confidence**, using a fine-tuned Xception model and Grad-CAM visual explanations.

-> Built as a major project — includes both the ML training pipeline and a full Django web app for real-time inference.
+> Built as a major project which includes both the ML training pipeline and a full Django web app for real-time inference.

 ---